Šj푈‚ð–hŽ~‚·‚éÎìˆãŽt‚̉ï‚ÌŠˆ“®‚ð•ñAŒð—¬

 @@@The fundamental role of peace education against nuclear war

-I would like to introduce our activities and emphasize the importance to teach the real effects of the atomic destruction in peace education.
-We are making much of peace education to citizens, especially to younger people.
+to teach the real effects of the atomic destruction in peace education.

 I think the most important and fundamental role of peace education for prevention of nuclear war is to let them know the real outcome of nuclear war.
 The best way is through hearing the Hibakushafs talk directly.
 Have you ever listened to testimonies of Hibakusha or visited the peace museum at Hiroshima and Nagasaki?